ozone3950/sff-cooler-buyers-guide/README.md

 # SFF Cooler Buyer's Guide

 Small form factor systems come in various shapes and sizes.
 The sections of this guide will be split into categories based on the size/clearence of the coolers, since cases usually specify compatibility in this way.
-However, note that not all SFF cases require low profile coolers
+However, note that not all SFF cases require low profile coolers.

 `"What is SFF?"`